You are here:

 What Do I Do With?

 Appliances can be recycled via your community's curbside recycling program.
-Some community's require you to have the Freon removed from refrigerant-containing devices prior to pick-up.
+Some communities require you to have the Freon removed from refrigerant-containing devices prior to pick-up.
 Find a qualified HVAC technician to remove the Freon at www.yellowpages.com or check with your city service department for a list of contractors and more information.

 Large appliances can be recycled at local scrap metal yards.
 You may receive a rebate for your item.
 First Energy offers an appliance collection program for working refrigerators, freezers and A/C units.
 First Energy picks up the appliance and pays a rebate.
 Small appliances can be recycled at some local retail stores like Best Buy and Giant Eagle.
 RecycleZone in North Olmsted will also accept refrigerant-containing appliances.

 How do I dispose of alkaline batteries?